 How does this operation help my child's vision?

 Corneal neurotization helps prevent ulcers from forming and scarring as the ulcers heal.
-It also allows your child to be eligible for a cornea transplant.
+This surgery helps stabilize your child’s vision and prevent neurotrophic keratopathy from getting worse.

 What is a good age to do this kind of surgery?

 Our team has treated patients of all ages, from infancy to late teens.
-We feel it is best to intervene once the diagnosis of NK has been made to prevent scarring of the cornea and retain as much of your child's vision as possible.
+Once your child is diagnosed with NK, we feel it is best to intervene sooner rather than later.
+This helps prevent scarring of the cornea and allows your child to retain as much of their vision as possible.

 Are there any side effects from the surgery?
 Will my child still have feelings in their leg?